whistlechips/PlayControl/README.md

 <br>
 If changes are made and you prefer your customizations, use the Export button to save them to a JSON file so that the Import button can be used to restore them should anything happen.<br>

+### v1.4.1 Changes:
+- New Property added: "Album Art Run".
+Left-clicking on the Album Art (if enabled) launches a FB2K Context Command via the foo_run component, which must be installed.
+See https://www.foobar2000.org/components/view/foo_run for more info and download link.
+The Property VALUE is a Named Service in this component (FB2K: Preferences > Tools > Run services).
+Default is the included 'Google Artist + Title' service.
+This can be changed to another or a new service can be added and this VALUE can be edited.
+- Old SAVE button is now "Button: Shortcut Run".
+It sends its VALUE to the same foo_run component.
+Again, this can be changed to another FB2K Context Command or a new service can be added and this VALUE can be edited.
+- To get these to display on the Properties screen/tab: click the CLEAR button, then APPLY.

 ### v1.4.0 Changes:
 - Major optimization and modularization.
 Notes in source files.